gromacs/gromacs/doxygen/doxygen.md

 Automatic dependency checking
 -----------------------------

-The build system provides three targets, `depcheck`, `doccheck`, and `depgraphs`, that depend on correct usage of the above commands, in particular the visibility and API definitions in file-level comments.
+The build system provides a `doc-check` target that automatically checks some aspects of the documentation, as well as checking that header files are actually used according to their API specifications (i.e., an internal headers are not included from other modules).
+The checks depend on correct usage of the commands listed above, in particular the visibility and API definitions in file-level comments.
 These checks also provide some level of enforcement for rules about dependencies between the modules, but currently the checks are not run automatically.

-The `depcheck` target checks for issues that either completely or subtly break the installed headers: an installed header including a non-installed header, or an installed header installing another header using a path that does not resolve correctly when the headers are installed.
-It also checks for consistent usage of
-\code
+The checker currently checks for a few different types of issues:
+* For all Doxygen documentation (currently does not apply for members within anonymous namespaces or members that do not appear in the documentation):
+   * If a member has documentation, it should have a brief description.
+   * A note is issued for in-body documentation for functions, since this is ignored by our current settings.
+   * If a class has documentation, it should have public documentation only if it appears in an installed header.
+   * If a class and its containing file has documentation, the class documentation should not be visible if the file documentation is not.
+* For all files:
+   * Consistent usage of

          #include "..." // This should be used for Gromacs headers

-\endcode
-versus
-\code
+     and

-#include <...> // This should be used for system and external headers.
+         #include <...> // This should be used for system and external headers
-\endcode

-The `doccheck` target additionally checks that if an included file is documented, it is not used against the API definition specified in the file-level comment.
-For example, including a file without any API definition from another module produces an error.
-Another example of a check is that a non-installed header with public documentation triggers an error.

-The `depgraphs` target generates include dependency graphs.
+   * Installed headers must not include non-installed headers, and must include all other \Gromacs headers using relative paths so that they resolve correctly also when installed.
+* For documented files:
+   * Installed headers should have public documentation, and other files should not.
+   * The API level specified for a file should not be higher than where its documentation is visible.
+For example, only publicly documented headers should be specified as part of the public API.
+   * If an \c \\ingroup module_foo exists, it should match the subdirectory that the file is actually part of in the file system.
+   * If a \c \\defgroup module_foo exists for the subdirectory where the file is, the file should contain \c \\ingroup module_foo.
+   * Files should not include other files whose documentation visibility is lower (if the included file is not documented, the check is skipped).
+* For files that are part of documented modules
+  (\c \\defgroup module_foo exists for the subdirectory):
+   * Such files should not be included from outside their module if they are undocumented or are not specified as part of library or public API.

+The checker is based on extracting the Doxygen documentation in XML format.
+This information is then read using a Python script, and combined with information extracted from the file system and knowledge about the \Gromacs source tree layout.
+The Python scripts are in the `doxygen/` folder.
+In addition to printing the issues, they are also written into `doxygen/doxygen-check.log` for later inspection.

+The script is not currently perfect (either because of unfinished implementation, or because Doxygen bugs or incompleteness of the Doxygen XML output), and the current code also contains issues that the script detects, but the authors have not fixed.
+To allow the script to still be used, `doxygen/suppressions.txt` contains a list of issues that are filtered out from the report.
+The syntax is simple:

+    <file>: <text>

+where `<file>` is a path to the file that reports the message, and `<text>` is the text reported.
+Both support `*` as a wildcard.
+If `<file>` is empty, the suppression matches only messages that do not have an associated file.
+`<file>` is matched against the trailing portion of the file name to make it work even though the script reports absolute paths.
+Empty lines and lines starting with `#` are ignored.

+To add suppression for an issue, the line that reports the issue can be copied into `suppressios.txt`, and the line number (if any) removed.
+If the issue does not have a file name (or a pseudo-file) associated, a leading `:` must be added.
+To cover many similar issues, parts of the line can then be replaced with wildcards.

+For some false positives from the script, the suppression mechanism is the easiest way to silence the script, but otherwise the goal would be to minimize the number of suppressions.

+As a side effect, the XML extraction makes Doxygen parse all comments in the code, even if they do not appear in the documentation.
+This can reveal latent issues in the comments, like invalid Doxygen syntax.
+The messages from the XML parsing are stored in `doxygen/doxygen-xml.log` in the build tree, similar to other Doxygen runs.

+There is an additional target `depgraphs` that generates include dependency graphs.
+This is in the process of getting rewritten to take advantage of the mechanisms used for `doc-check`.
 One graph is produced that shows all the modules under `src/gromacs/`, and their include dependencies.
 Additionally, a file-level graph is produced for each module, showing the include dependencies within that module.
 Currently, these are